lnwu/ai-news-infra/README.md

 Infrastructure as Code for managing Terraform Cloud projects and workspaces.

-## Projects
+## Overview

-This Terraform configuration creates and manages the following projects in the `lnwu` organization:
+This Terraform configuration creates and manages the AI News project and workspace in the Terraform Cloud `lnwu` organization.

+## Resources

+The configuration provisions the following Terraform Cloud resources:

-- **ai-news** - AI news infrastructure project
+- **ai-news Project** - Main project for AI news infrastructure
-- **learning-english** - English learning infrastructure project
+- **ai-news Workspace** - Workspace associated with the ai-news project

 ## Prerequisites